 - Research Methods

-Placements will be a key component of this course and will be undertaken in Semester 1 of each year, in a ‘block’ of 4 weeks.
+- Work placement will be a key component of this course and will be undertaken in Semester 1 of each year.

 - To apply for this course you must hold an HND in Childhood Practice or other Childcare based HND qualifications with Graded Unit at grade A or B.